mpcomplete/fireflies/README.md

 Swarmsplit mode (5) - a random swarm is split in 2.
 Swarmmerge mode (6) - 2 random swarms are merged.

-## SDL standalone program:
+## GLUT standalone program:
-If you have SDL, and you compiled fireflies with SDL support as a standalone program (as opposed to a screensaver), you can enjoy a few neat features (mostly there so I could test things, but what the hell, they're fun for all).
+If you have GLUT, and you compiled fireflies with GLUT support as a standalone program (as opposed to a screensaver), you can enjoy a few neat features (mostly there so I could test things, but what the hell, they're fun for all).